aboqasem/slides-converter/README.md

 # slides-converter

 #### Convert lecture slide PNG images with text in them to PDF with the text embedded to enable searching and convenient browsing.
+#### It's not yet complete nor clean, I've done it rushing just to do the job.

 ## Base Directory Structure